-I perceived that, in order to discover the true medium path, it is necessary to be guided by the nature of the different medicines, as well as the bodily constitution of the patient, and the magnitude of his disease.
-Let us give an example in the use of Sulphur in chronic (psoric) diseases.
-The most subtile dose of this remedy (tinct.
-Sulph., X°), even in robust persons with developed psora, can seldom be advantageously repeated oftener than every seven days, and the interval is to be proportionally prolonged, when a more feeble and irritable patient of this kind is to be treated, to nine, twelve, or fourteen days, before the repetition of a similar dose; but it is then to be repeated again and again as long as the same remedy continues to be serviceable.
-It is found (to continue the example of Sulphur) that, in psoric diseases, seldom less than four, often six or eight, or even ten such doses (tinct.
-Sulph., X°) are requisite for the complete destruction of that portion of the chronic disease which Sulphur is capable of removing, to be administered in the aforesaid intervals -provided there has been no previous allopathic abuse of that medicine.
-Thus a (primary) psoric eruption of recent origin in a person not too much weakened, even when it may have extended over the whole body, can be thoroughly cured by means of a dose of Sulphur repeated every seven days within the space of ten to twelve weeks (with ten to twelve of such globules), so that it is rarely necessary, as an additional remedy, to administer a few doses of Carb.-veg., Xo (in like manner given every week) without any external treatment whatever, except a frequent change of linen, and appropriate regimen.
+I perceived that in order to discover the true medium path, it is necessary to be guided by the nature of the different medicines, as well as the bodily constitution of the patient, and the magnitude of his disease.
+Let us give an example in the use of sulphur in chronic (psoric) diseases.
+The most subtile dose of this remedy (tinct. sulph.
+X°), even in robust persons with developed psora. can seldom be advantageously repeated oftener than every seven days, and the interval is to be proportionably prolonged, when a more feeble and irritable patient of this kind is to be treated, to nine, twelve, or fourteen days, before the repetition of a similar dose ; but it is then to be repeated again and again as long as the same remedy continues to be serviceable.
+It is found (to continue the example of sulphur) that, in psoric diseases, seldom less than four, often six or eight, or even ten such doses (tinct. sulph.
+X°) are requisite for the complete destruction of that portion of the chronic disease which sulphur is capable of removing, to be administered in the aforesaid intervals-provided there has been no previous alleopathic abuse of that medicine.
+Thus a (primary) psoric eruption of recent origin in a person not too much weakened, even when it may have extended over the whole body, can be thoroughly cured by means of a dose of sulphur repeated every seven days within the space of ten to twelve weeks, (with ten to twelve of such globules,) so that it is rarely necessary, as an additional remedy, to administer a few doses of carb. veg.
+X° (in like manner given every week) without any external treatment whatever, except a frequent change of linen, and appropriate regimen.

-When, in other important chronic diseases, eight, nine, or ten doses of tinct.
-Sulph.
-(X°) may be considered necessary, instead of administering them all in immediate succession, it is preferable, after each dose, or after ever two or three doses, to interpose another suitable remedy, which, after Sulphur, is particularly homeopathic in the case (mostly Hepar.-sulph.), and to permit this to operate for eight, nine, twelve, or fourteen days, before a repetition of three doses of Sulphur.
+When in other important chronic diseases, eight, nine, or ten doses of tinct. sulph.
+(X°) may be considered necessary, instead of administering them all in immediate succession, it is preferable, after each dose, or after every two or three doses, to interpose another suitable remedy which, after sulphur, is particularly homeopathic in the case, (mostly hepar. sulph. calc.,) and to permit this to operate for eight, nine, twelve, or fourteen days before a repetition of three doses of sulphur.

-It not unfrequently happens, however, that the vital power rises in opposition to the action of many doses of Sulphur, and will not permit the tranquil operation of this remedy, even in the intervals above indicated, how necessary soever it may be for the chronic malady.
+It not unfrequently happens, however, that the vital power rises in opposition to the action of many doses of sulphur, and will not permit the tranquil operation of this remedy even in the intervals above indicated, how necessary soever it may be for the chronic malady.
 This opposition is announced by some symptoms of the remedy, which, though moderate, yet become evident during the treatment.
-It is then sometimes advisable to administer a small quently almost incredible effects; when more haste is necessary, in cases of chronic disease approaching to acute, it may be repeated at still shorter intervals; but in acute diseases, the periods of repetidose of Nux-vom., X°, and suffer it to operate eight or ten days, in order to incline nature to permit the Sulphur again to act in repeated doses, quietly and effectually.
-In fitting cases, Puls., X° is preferable.
+It is then sometimes advisable to administer a small dose of nux vom.
+X°, and suffer it to operate eight or ten days, in order to incline nature to permit the sulphur again to act in repeated doses, quietly and effectually.
+In fitting cases, puls.
+X° is to be preferred.

-But the vital power offers the most resistance to the operation of Sulphur, however plainly it may be indicated, when the remedy had been previously abused (even years before) in large doses.
-Here an aggravation of the chronic disease is conspicuous upon exhibiting the smallest dose of the remedy, even after smelling a globule moistened with tinct.
-Sulph., X. This deplorable condition, which renders almost impossible the best medical treatment of chronic diseases, is one among the many which would lead us to bemoan the very general deterioration of chronic diseases, caused by the malpractice of the old school, were we not here in possession of a remedy.
+But the vital power offers the most resistance to the operation of sulphur, however plainly it may be indicated, when the remedy had been previously abused (even years before) in large doses.
+Here an aggravation of the chronic disease is conspicuous upon exhibiting the smallest dose of the remedy, even after smelling a globule moistened with tinct. sulph.
+X. This deplorable condition, which renders almost impossible the best medical treatment of chronic diseases, is one among the many which would lead us to bemoan the very general deterioration of chronic diseases, caused by the mal-practice of the old school, were we not here in possession of a remedy.